Langlands & Bell: Artistic practice and career

-Their artistic practice ranges from sculpture, film and video, to innovative digital media projects, art installations and full-scale architecture.
-Their work focuses on the complex web of relationships linking people with architecture and the built environment, and on a wider global level, the coded systems of mass-communications and exchange we use to negotiate an increasingly fast-changing technological world.
+Their artistic practice ranges from sculpture, film and video, to digital media projects, art installations and full-scale architecture.
+Their work focuses on the web of relationships linking people with architecture and the built environment, and on a wider, global level, the coded systems of mass-communications and exchange we use to negotiate a progressive technological world.

 Their first collaboration, in 1978, was an installation called The Kitchen, consisting of two side-by-side kitchens, one created by Langlands and the other by Bell.

 In the mid-1980s, they became known for making monochromatic sculptures and reliefs, often in the form of furniture or architectural models, which employed an analytical and almost archeological approach to architecture and design typologies to explore human relationships from the personal, to the cultural, economic and political.

 Langlands & Bell have exhibited internationally throughout their career including in exhibitions at Tate Britain and Tate Modern, the Imperial War Museum, the Serpentine Gallery, and the Whitechapel Art Gallery in London, at IMMA, Dublin, Kunsthalle Bielefeld, Germany, MoMA, New York, the Central House of the Artist, Moscow, the State Hermitage Museum, St Petersburg, Venice Biennale, Seoul Biennale, and CCA Kitakyushu and TN Probe, Tokyo, Japan.

 Their work was first purchased by Charles Saatchi in 1990 and 1991 from exhibitions at Maureen Paley Interim Art, London.
 It was subsequently exhibited in the first of the Young British Artists exhibitions at the Saatchi Collection, Boundary Road in 1992, and again in the 1997 Sensation exhibition at the Royal Academy in London.
 Sensation toured to the Hamburger Bahnhof, Berlin and the Brooklyn Museum, New York in 1998/99.

 In 1996–1997, a major survey exhibition Langlands & Bell Works 1986–1996 co-curated by the Serpentine Gallery, London, and Kunsthalle Bielefeld, Germany also toured to Cantieri Culturali alla Zisa, Palermo, Italy, and Koldo Mitxelena, San Sebastián, Spain.

 In 2002, Langlands & Bell were commissioned by the Art Commissions Committee of the Department of Art at the Imperial War Museum, London, to travel to Afghanistan to research "The Aftermath of September 11 and the War in Afghanistan".

 In 2004, they won a British Academy of Film & Television Arts award for Interactive Arts Installation for The House of Osama bin Laden, the trilogy of art works resulting from their visit.
 The group of works includes an interactive computer animation examining the house near Jalalabad occupied by Osama bin Laden in the late 1990s.
 In 2004 Langlands & Bell were also short-listed for the Turner Prize for the same work.
 A few days before the exhibition opened, the film Zardad's Dog, which constituted a third of their presentation, was withdrawn due to legal advice received by Tate that it was sub-judice because of the impending trial of Faryadi Sarwar Zardad, an Afghan former warlord at the Old Bailey.